Lalasa1234/CyberbullyingDetection/README.md

 **Distilbert-base-uncased is chosen over other transformers**

-*- For sentiment analysis, comprehension and bidirectional semantic understanding is important, hence not choosing GPT (which is appropriate for text generation*
+*- For sentiment analysis, bidirectional semantic comprehension is important, hence not choosing GPT (which is appropriate for text generation*

 *- It has the same capability of distillation loss calculation and Masked Language Modeling(MLM) like that of BERT*